 IDA is contractually obligated under a long-term subscription agreement for database management software which requires a payment of \$4,083 per month.
-IDA is also committed to long-term equipment leases which require payments totaling \$692 per month.
-Future minimum payments under IDA's lease agreements with original terms in excess of one year are as follows at December 31, 2020: Year ending December 31, 2021: \$45,054; Year ending December 31, 2022: \$6,591; Year ending December 31, 2023: \$4,431; and Year ending December 31, 2024: \$369.
+IDA is also committed to long-term equipment leases which require payments totaling \$639 per month.
+Future minimum payments under IDA's lease agreements with original terms in excess of one year are as follows at December 31, 2021: Year ending December 31, 2022: \$6,591; Year ending December 31, 2023: \$4,431; and Year ending December 31, 2024: \$369.

-Total rent expense for all leasing arrangements amounted to \$17,187 and \$18,488 for the years ended December 31, 2020 and 2019, respectively, and is included in rent and utilities on the statements of functional expenses.
+Total rent expense for all leasing arrangements amounted to \$13,398 and \$17,187 for the years ended December 31, 2021 and 2020, respectively, and is included in rent and utilities on the statements of functional expenses.

 IDA generates rental income (subject to unrelated business income taxes) by leasing certain portions of its building under various operating agreements with unrelated organizations.
 These lease agreements typically provide for non-cancelable terms followed by renewal options to extend the terms of the leases for additional periods, typically from one to five-years.
 The leases also provide for additional charges to cover overhead costs and common area maintenance expenses.
-Total rental income amounted to \$82,750 and \$84,150 for the years ended December 31, 2020 and 2019, respectively.
+Total rental income amounted to \$84,150 and \$82,750 for the years ended December 31, 2021 and 2020, respectively.
 Accordingly, IDA prepares and files unrelated business income tax returns to the Internal Revenue Service and California Franchise Tax Board.